 Many people have never heard of a landman, much less understand what they do.
+Some also don't know that land for sale could include the mineral rights, or maybe include only the surface rights.
 It’s easy to hear the term “landman” and assume it’s a broad way of describing a man with skills pertaining to land.
 Although it’s undoubtedly used in many different ways, the landman plays an important role in the oil and gas industry and was instrumental in helping the United States economy progress and develop as early as the middle of the 19th century.
 Check out this CourthouseDirect.com infographic that vividly tells the story of the evolution of the American Landman.

 Put simply, landmen, also called petroleum landmen, are middlemen between mineral companies and landowners.
 A company can’t explore and drill for minerals if they don’t own the mineral rights to that particular property.
 Take a look at our blog post to find out more about mineral rights.
 It’s worth noting that the “man” in landman does not refer to gender, as landmen are male and female.
 In essence, a landman is a representative of an oil and gas company whose job is to make it possible (and legal) to explore, drill, and secure valuable minerals contained in the ground.
 This may seem simple and straightforward, but depending on the circumstances surrounding each case, it can involve a lot of complicated, challenging work.